 Living and working in Europe

-In order to be able to make informed decisions about mobility, job-seekers and employers need information on a wide range of practical, legal and administrative questions.
-The EURES Job Mobility Portal provides information tools which aim to give help and support when considering moving to or recruiting from another country.
+In order to be able to make informed decisions about mobility, jobseekers and employers need information on a wide range of practical, legal and administrative questions.
+The EURES portal provides information tools which aim to give help and support when considering moving to or recruiting from another country.

-Information on upcoming events of interest for jobseekers and employers in the country or region selected can be found in the Events Calendar.
+Information on upcoming events of interest for jobseekers and employers in the country or region selected can be found in the 'Upcoming events' section.

 You can also find out which sectors have a significant imbalance between vacancies and workers, in both the shorter and longer term, which may affect the focus of your job hunt.